unclebanks/unclebanks.github.io/README.md

 │
 ├── resources/        // Files to be copied into the build output (mostly images) │
-├── index.js          // Main js file, where the game starts ├── modules/          // Javscript modules
+├── index.ts          // Main js file, where the game starts ├── modules/          // Javscript modules
-│   └── *.js          // Various parts of the game, hopefully descriptively named └── store/            // Vuex stores for the game state
+│   └── *.js          // Various parts of the game, hopefully descriptively named │
+├── test/             // Folder for all Jest tests
+│   └── *.test.ts     // Individual test files, these are picked up automatically by Jest │
+└── store/            // Vuex stores for the game state
     ├── index.js      // Imports all stores into a single store for use in App.vue ├── actions.js    // Root store actions